ying-li-python/fasta-fix/README.md

 # Fix spacing in FASTA
-FASTA is the standard format for biologists to store a sequence of a gene.
-However, some FASTA files have improper spacing when downloaded from a public database such as [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/).
-The purpose of this folder is to remove improper tab indentation of a sequence in FASTA format to generate the sequence in a single line.
+For some strange reason, the conventional FASTA contains a sequence that breaks at every 70-100 letters and creates an indentation.
+This is a major problem if we want to use computational tools to help us analyze genetic information.

-In this case, we have downloaded the FASTA file containing the <i>[period](http://flybase.org/download/sequence/FBgn0003068/FBpp)</i> gene of <i>Drosophila melanogaster </i> from Flybase.
+To avoid spending too much time re-formatting every FASTA sequence from [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/), I wrote a Python script to do so.
+For this example, I used the <i>[period](http://flybase.org/download/sequence/FBgn0003068/FBpp)</i> gene of <i>Drosophila melanogaster </i> from Flybase.
+It was my gene of interest during my PhD research.

 ## Featured
 If you want a step-by-step tutorial on how to write this script, click [here](https://creativepython.wordpress.com/2019/03/27/biologyhelp-fix-fasta-indentation-in-python/).